Local Development

 cargo run --bin praxis_node

-Each node gets a unique ID and appears separately in the UI.
+Each node gets a unique ID and appears separately in the TUI.

 Debugging